NerdyKyogre/Withers/readme.md

 - While you're in this tab, scroll down and enable the Message Content gateway intent - the bot depends on this to be able to read messages.

-- Optionally, you can add another line to the dotenv which will redirect DMs sent to the bot to your own support channel, given by its ID.
+- Optionally, you can add another line to .env which will redirect DMs sent to the bot to your own support channel, given by its ID.
 In this case, your .env file will look something like this:
     ```Sh
     DISCORD_TOKEN = [INSERTYOURTOKENHERE]
     DM_CHANNEL = [INSERTCHANNELID HERE]